 There is one particular group of people on the Internet that inspire me every single day.
 We call them makers and they create their own original Internet-based products and services.
 Often times by learning how to code from scratch or leveraging their niche expertise.
 They represent the unconstrained creative force on the Internet.
 In many cases, their monetary success is remarkable proof that anyone, anywhere can make money online on their own terms.

 My favorite place to learn and mingle with fellow makers is called Indie Hackers.
 Started as a community-focused website by Allen Courtland and was acquired by finance platform Stripe in 2017.
 Projects are divided into categories and makers are sharing their ups and downs, including the income figures.
-Ingenuity and endurance are the two most visible qualities among the high-profile members of the Indie Hackers community.
+Ingenuity and endurance are the two most visible qualities among members of the Indie Hackers community.

 The Internet-based projects are often called products – regardless of their form and function.
 With Product Hunt – another community-driven website – makers can popularize their fresh creations.
 Members are primarily revolving around tech themes, but every so often non-tech products can become the most upvoted listing of the day, week, or month.
 Many makers are using Indie Hackers and Product Hunt in tandem to tell their journey and reach out to like-minded folks.

 The aforementioned Pieter Levels has an impressive track record of being voted for Maker of the Year on Product Hunt twice and reaching the top income charts on Indie Hackers.
 His “Make” book is in my opinion the best blueprint to start profitable projects on the Internet.
 In Pieter’s typical fashion, the book itself challenges the norms.
 It’s self-published as a web page and after introduction, the words are scrambled with an original encryption method.
-Once you buy it, the content is unlocked and you can read it directly within the web browser.
+Once you buy it, the content is unlocked, and you can read it directly within the web browser.

 List of Internet products created by fellow makers